GeoscienceAustralia/galileoQC/CONTRIBUTING.md

 ### Documentation

-- documentation is managed in docs/, in markdown format, with tutorials in Jupyter-lab notebooks
+- documentation is managed in docs/, in markdown format, with tutorials in Jupyter-lab notebooks.
-- Sphinx is used to generate the documentation
+- Sphinx is used to generate the documentation.

 ### Code Formatting

-Please follow the coding conventions and style used in the __pe*ga*susQC__ repository.
+- Please follow the coding conventions and style used in the __pe*ga*susQC__ repository.
-__pe*ga*susQC__ follows the PEP-8 guidelines
+- __pe*ga*susQC__ follows the PEP-8 guidelines
-80 characters
+- 80 characters
-spaces, not tabs
+- spaces, not tabs
-__pe*ga*susQC__, or pegasusQC instead of PegasusQC, pegasusqc, etc.
+- __pe*ga*susQC__, or pegasusQC instead of PegasusQC, pegasusqc, etc.

 ## Suggesting Enhancements